Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Emittance measurement of electron bunches of an LWFA

-As the beam propagates through the mask, the remaining beamlets travel towards a YAG:Ce scintillation screen (detection plane) of 100~\si{\um} thickness primarily emitting at approximately $550~\si{\nm}$ wavelength and imaged by an Andor Marana camera (16-bit, quantum efficiency $\approx 95 \%$ at 550~nm)~\cite{OxfordInstruments.2022} with optical resolution of the imaging system at the scintillator screen calibrated to be $r_i \approx 18.5~\si{\um}/\si{pixel}$.
-To avoid background noise in the electron signal in the screen caused by the scattered laser light, an Al-foil of $\approx 100~\si{\um}$ thickness was placed about 10~\si{\mm} in front of the screen to light shield the diagnostic.
+As the beam propagates through the mask, the transmitted beamlets travel towards a YAG:Ce scintillation screen (detection plane) of $100~\si{\nm}$ thickness, emitting a broad spectrum with a peak wavelength at $\lambda \approx 550~\si{\nm}$, and imaged by an Andor Marana camera (16-bit, quantum efficiency $\approx 95\%$ at $550~\si{\nm}$)~\cite{OxfordInstruments.2022} with an optical resolution of $r_i \approx 18.5~\si{\um}/\si{pixel}$.
+To suppress background noise in the electron signal caused by scattered laser light, an Aluminium foil of approximately $100~\si{\um}$ thickness was placed about $10~\si{\mm}$ in front of the screen to light-shield the diagnostic.